1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/RVA53_back.jpg">

-*Connectors A6 and MD at a Siemens RVS53 controller.*
+*Connectors "A6" and "MD" at a Siemens RVA53 controller.*

 The functionality of this 'bus' is very limited, so you probably only have a dozen of parameters available.
 In the Webinterface of BSB-LAN you only have access to the category "PPS-Bus" (category 42).